 It’s also an ideal option for both in-office and remote workers since everyone having access to their PCs and laptops grants each employee the opportunity to take part in the experience.

-Mental health has been a major priority for HR teams and senior management alike, especially over the last 18+ months.
-However, during the festive season, it’s incredibly important for management to promote employee wellness and ensure that the necessary resources are available as for many it can be a difficult and sometimes lonely time.
+Mental health is a major priority for HR teams and senior management alike and during the festive season, it's even more important for management to promote employee wellness, ensuring that the necessary health and wellbeing resources are known and available, both inside and out of the office.

-After such a long-winded bout of negativity since the beginning of 2019, and one that we’re still working our way out of, perhaps one of the best ways to engage your employees this holiday season is by hosting an end of the year meeting that focuses strictly on the positive moments and business results from 2021.
+Perhaps one of the best ways to engage your employees this holiday season is by hosting an end of the year meeting that focuses strictly on the positive moments and business results from 2023.

 By veering away on anything too heavy (i.e. redundancies, turnover, etc.), this meeting will act as a sort of pep talk, one that will get employees ready and motivated for the New Year, knowing that their organisation is looking forward to a fresh start as much as they are.